Soewondo Air Force Base

 Soewondo Air Force Base is a military airbase in Medan, North Sumatra, Indonesia.
-Before 2013, this airport served commercial flights, and was known as Polonia International Airport (Bandar Udara Internasional Polonia) which was the principal airport serving Medan, about 2 km from the downtown; it used to serve flights to several Indonesian and Malaysian cities, along with a flight to Singapore and Thailand.
+Before 2013, this airport served commercial flights, and was known as Polonia International Airport which was the principal airport serving Medan, about 2 km from the downtown; it used to serve flights to several Indonesian and Malaysian cities, along with a flight to Singapore and Thailand.
 Previous international flights had been opened to Hong Kong, Taipei, Amsterdam, Abu Dhabi, Phuket, Chennai, Johor Bahru, Malacca and Ipoh.

-At the end of its service as civil airport, Polonia was the fourth largest airport in Indonesia after Soekarno–Hatta, Juanda, and I Gusti Ngurah Rai, in terms of passenger numbers.
-Passenger service charges for each passenger departing through the domestic terminal was IDR 35,000 ($4.1) and IDR 75,000 ($8.8) for the international terminal.

-All flights and services from this airport shifted to Kualanamu International Airport on 25 July 2013.
-Following the airport's opening, Polonia's ICAO code was changed from WIMM to WIMK, since WIMM is assigned for Kuala Namu.

-Following the end of passenger services, the Polonia International Airport became the Soewondo Air Force Base, the airport belongs to the Indonesian Air Force.
-It hosts the Western Surveillance Wing including eight CN-235 tactical surveillance airplanes.
+At the end of its service as a civil airport, Polonia was the fourth-busiest airport in Indonesia by passenger numbers, after Soekarno–Hatta International Airport in Jakarta, Juanda International Airport in Surabaya, and I Gusti Ngurah Rai International Airport in Denpasar.
+All commercial flights and passenger services were transferred to Kualanamu International Airport on 25 July 2013.
+Following the transfer, the airport's ICAO code was changed from WIMM to WIMK, as WIMM was reassigned to Kualanamu International Airport.
+Following the cessation of civil aviation operations, the former Polonia Airport became the Soewondo Air Force Base, operated by the Indonesian Air Force.
+The base hosts the Western Surveillance Wing, which operates eight CN-235 tactical surveillance aircraft.

-The terminal building is planned to be demolished from 2025.